-The Model 204 Announcer's Console offers a unique combination of analog and digital audio resources for use in broadcast sports, eSports, live event, entertainment, and streaming broadcast applications.
-The unit is housed in a compact, rugged steel enclosure that's intended for table-top use.
-Calling the Model 204 "cute" or "cool" would be accurate; its nicely proportioned but diminutive size makes it ideal for use in space-constrained locations.
-The Model 204 supports Dante® audio-over-Ethernet digital media technology with AES67 compatibility for integration into contemporary applications.
+Introduction The Model 205 Announcer's Console offers a unique combination of analog and digital audio resources for use in broadcast sports, eSports, live event, entertainment, and streaming broadcast applications.
+The unit is housed in a compact, rugged steel enclosure that's intended for tabletop use.
+Calling the Model 205 "cute" or "cool" would be accurate; its nicely proportioned but diminutive size makes it ideal for use in space-constrained locations.
+The Model 205 supports Dante® audioover-Ethernet digital media technology with AES67 compatibility for integration into contemporary applications.
 The unit is extremely simple to deploy, is "pro" quality throughout, and provides an intuitive user experience.
-The Model 204's audio guality is excellent, with low distortion, low noise, and ample headroom.
+The Model 205's audio quality is excellent, with low distortion, low noise, and ample headroom.
 Careful circuit design and rugged components ensure long, reliable operation.

-The Model 204 integrates directly into both Dante audio-over-Ethernet and standard analog audio environments.
+The Model 205 integrates directly into both Dante audio-over-Ethernet and standard analog audio environments.
 With just a Power-over-Ethernet (PoE) connection, a microphone, and a pair of headphones or an earpiece, a complete broadcast on-air position can be created.
-And by using the Model 204's microphone output a direct connection to an analog microphone-level input on an associated camera, remote I/O interface, or audio console can be supported.
-Two remote control inputs allow external switches or contact closures to activate the main and talkback button functions.

-Model 204 operating features are configured using the STcontroller software application.
+And by using the Model 205's microphone output a direct connection to an analog microphone-level input on an associated camera, remote I/O interface, or audio console can be supported.
+Two remote control inputs allow external switches or contact closures to activate the main and/or talkback button functions.
+Model 205 operating features are configured using the STcontroller personal computer software application.
 An extensive set of parameters allows the unit's functions to be tailored to meet the needs of many applications.
 STcontroller, compatible with version 7 and later of the Windows® operating system, is a fast and simple means of confirming and revising the unit's operating parameters.
+Applications The Model 205 on its own can provide an "all-Dante" solution for one on-air talent location.
+A wide range of applications can be supported, including sports and entertainment TV and radio events, streaming broadcasts, corporate and government AV installations, and post-production facilities.
+The unit's small size makes it ideal for livesports applications, such as basketball, where physical space for personnel is very limited.
+Four Dante receiver (audio input) channels supply the user with their talent cue (IFB) signals.
+Should the cue signal